Giasuddin Molla

-Giasuddin Molla is the member of the Legislative Assembly from Magrahat Paschim (Vidhan Sabha constituency) in West Bengal.
+Giasuddin Molla was the member of the Legislative Assembly from Magrahat Paschim (Vidhan Sabha constituency) in West Bengal.

 Career

 In 1997, Mamata Banerjee left the Indian National Congress in West Bengal and founded the All India Trinamool Congress.
 Molla also left the Congress and joined the newly established Trinamool Congress.
 The party won 184 of 294 seats in the 2011 West Bengal Legislative Assembly election.
 Molla defeated Dr. Abul Hasnat of the Communist Party of India (Marxist) to win the seat.
 Molla is serving as Minister of State for Minority Affairs in the Government of West Bengal.